Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things

 \subsection{Reader's Itinerary}

-This survey aims to give a detailed overview of {NN} concepts for {MC}.
-We continue in \Cref{sec_SoA} summarizing recent developments in {MC} following the {IoBNT} framework.
-Within the next sections, we structured the content to guide the reader into the joint topic and help to dive deep into selected aspects as follows: (1) {NNs} enabling {MC} communication links, as the central theme in \Cref{sec_communication}; (2) Synthesis of {NN} modules with bio-components in \Cref{sec_bio_AI}; (3) Explainability approaches specific for {AI} in {MC} channels in \Cref{sec_XAI}; and (4) Synthetic and testbed-generated datasets for training and testing {NN} modules in \Cref{sec_data}.
-The most extensive part is \Cref{sec_communication}, which examines standard communication components (supported by {NNs}) such as channel estimation, synchronization, detection, and autoencoder mechanisms.\footnote{We provide the code on two platforms: (i) In the Ocean Code platform, we provide access to the cell-to-cell example developed in \Cref{sec_code_dist} under the link~\url{https://codeocean.com/capsule/6777864/tree/v1}, and (ii) in the GitHub platform we provide access to all code in this paper related to synchronization, decoding, and autoencoding under the link \url{https://github.com/tkn-tub/NN_molecular_communications}.
-Furthermore, we provide the database for training and testing the reported {NN} modules in \cite{cell2cell2024data}.} We also list a glossary of terms used throughout this survey in the appendix for the reader's convenience.
+We structured the content to guide the reader for an in-depth examination of the joint topic \ac{NN} and \ac{MC} as follows: In \Cref{sec_communication}, we discuss mechanisms by which \acp{NN} enable \ac{IoBNT} networks, which constitutes the central theme of the paper.
+In \Cref{sec_bio_AI}, we examine the synthesis of \ac{NN} modules using biological components.
+In \Cref{sec_XAI}, we review explainability approaches specifically tailored to \ac{AI} in \ac{MC} channels.
+In \Cref{sec_data}, we present synthetic and testbed-generated datasets for training and evaluating \ac{NN} modules.
+Among these sections, the most extensive part is \Cref{sec_communication}, which examines standard communication components (supported by {NNs}) such as channel estimation, synchronization, detection, and autoencoder designs.

-This survey can be read in various ways to benefit the reader's expertise.\footnote{Here, we invite the reader to follow the collage model for reading this survey, as first proposed by Julio Cortázar within the novel \textit{Rayuela}.} \Cref{fig_itinerary} shows a mosaic representation of the paper's content.
-As this figure illustrates, the paper can be read section by section, but more experienced readers can also jump directly to specific topics.
+Besides, this survey is organized to accommodate readers with different levels of familiarity with \ac{NN} and \ac{MC}. \Cref{fig_itinerary_2} provides a visual roadmap highlighting the relationships among the main sections and possible independent reading paths.\footnote{Here, we invite the reader to follow the collage model for reading this survey, as first suggested by Julio Cortázar within the novel \textit{Rayuela}.} \Cref{sec_communication} forms the core and examines \ac{NN} architectures for channel estimation, synchronization, detection, and autoencoder design.
+Readers primarily interested in recent developments may begin with~\Cref{sec_bio_AI,sec_XAI}, which focus on biological implementations and explainability, respectively.
+Those seeking a gradual introduction can start with \Cref{sec_communication,sec_data} for foundational background before moving on to these more specialized topics.
+Besides, all sections link back to the core discussion in~\Cref{sec_communication}, ensuring continuity across the themes of {NN}s in \ac{MC}, biocomputing, explainable {AI}, and dataset generation.